 The meeting will also be viewable through www.youtube.com at the following link:

-The City will release the Public Review Draft Housing Element and will make it available for public comment for a minimum of 30 days.
+The City has released the Public Review Draft Housing Element and will make it available for public comment for a minimum of 30 days (November 9, 2022 to December 9, 2022).
 Following the public review period, the Planning Commission and City Council will conduct a joint study session to review the Public Review Draft Housing Element and public comments on the document.

 The Public Review Draft Housing Element will be submitted to the California Department of Housing and Community Development (HCD) for initial 90-day review.
 Following the 90-day review period, HCD will issue a comment letter outlining any additional required revisions.